 - Women connect through talk.
 Women connect and feel close to others by talking and sharing personal information.
 Talking time is therapeutic to women.
 If you want a woman to feel close to you, she needs to open up to you—and you to her.
 Most men feel connected by doing activities with others (poker, sports), but women feel close by simply talking.

 3 Things Women Need to Understand About Men in Relationships

 - They need affirmation from their partners.
 Affirmation is the degree to which you are made to feel loved, cared for, and valued or special.
 Studies show that long-lasting relationships are those in which men feel affirmed.
 Women also need to feel cared for, but they have so many other people they can get affirmation from—sisters, friends, their mother, even neighbors and co-workers.
 Men, however, typically do not receive affirmation from anyone besides their partners.

 - Talk can be a problem.
 Men don't like to be criticized.
-And when women bring up the need to change something in the relationship—or just in them—men interpret this as criticism.
+And when women bring up the need to change something in the relationship—or in man—men interpret this as criticism.
 Women may have the best intentions at heart, but men hear that there's trouble and that it's their fault.
 The next time you are tempted to talk about your relationship, praise or acknowledge your partner's strengths first.
-Then zing him with the discussion of necessary change.
+Then begin the discussion about necessary changes.